-Lore, Legends, & Superstitions of the Black Cat
+Lore, Legends, and Superstitions About Black Cats

 For many years the black cat has been depicted as a symbol of evil, witches, and Halloween.
 This can be traced back to the early American settlers and early England.
 However, the black cat seen as a symbol of evil has not always been the case.
 It is also the furthest thing from the truth.

 Early records indicate the black cat's existence in ancient Egypt.
 The black cat was revered and often worshiped in Egypt.
 Killing a black cat during this time was considered a capital offense and would often result in death.
 When the Egyptian family cat died, he would often times be mummified and buried within the family tomb.
 The family would also take time to mourn his death.